Photonics and Quantum Materials

 English language requirements

-The aim of the program is to provide knowledge and lab expertise in electronics and optoelectronics, as well as to prepare students to apply their learning outcomes in fundamental science and engineering for high level research and industrial applications.
+The aim of the program is to provide knowledge and lab expertise in photonics, bio-photonics and nanoelectronics, as well as to prepare students to apply apply fundamental science and engineering approaches to higher-level research and industrial tasks.

 The curriculum covers main topics in contemporary optics and condensed matter physics.
-The educational program is structured into three strongly integrated tracks: A) Photonics and Quantum Materials, B) Spectroscopy, Quantum Optics and Nanophotonics, C) Physics and Technology of Nanostructures, realized jointly with Academic Partners.
+The educational program is structured into three strongly integrated tracks realized jointly with Academic Partners: A) Photonics and Quantum Materials (Skoltech), B) Spectroscopy, Quantum Optics and Nanophotonics (ISAN), C) Physics and Technology of Nanostructures (ISSP RAS).

 Career opportunities and paths